xiaodan29/SQL_Project/starting_with_questions.md

 SQL Queries:

-SELECT "city", "country", "v2ProductCategory", COUNT(DISTINCT"visitId")AS "No_visit"
+SELECT "city", "country", "v2ProductCategory", COUNT(DISTINCT"visitId")AS "Num_visit"

 FROM (
      SELECT A."city",A."country",A."v2ProductCategory",A."visitId",A."productSKU", S."total_ordered"